Bank Account Opening in UAE

 • Passport Copy of the ultimate beneficiary (If any)

-• Signing authority’s passport entry stamp page when he came last time in UAE (OR) Visa Copy if he is a resident of Dubai
+• Signing authority entry stamp page when he came last time in UAE (OR) Visa Copy if he is a resident of Dubai

-• In the corporate shareholding structure, the shareholder company’s documents will also be required after legal, notary, and MOFA stamping.
+• The shareholder company’s signatures will also be required after legal, notary, and MOFA stamping in the corporate shareholding structure.

 • Company structure tree diagram on Company Letterhead